ansys/pydpf-core/docs/source/examples/06-distributed-post/04-distributed_total_disp_with_operators.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 65-67
+GENERATED FROM PYTHON SOURCE LINES 67-69

 Create a local workflow able to merge the results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-GENERATED FROM PYTHON SOURCE LINES 67-69
+GENERATED FROM PYTHON SOURCE LINES 69-71

 .. code-block:: default